 Animal Sponsorship Opportunities

-If you love them like we do, consider a sponsorship in 2022!
+If you love them like we do, consider a sponsorship!

 At The Farm at Prophetstown, we are dedicated to our animals’ care and welfare.
 They are our partners in historic interpretation and helping families make memories!

 Costs for animal upkeep are one of the major expenses at The Farm, and we would appreciate your helping support their care so that we can continue to have a large variety of animals for visitors.
 Please consider a sponsorship!
 We welcome individual and business sponsors!
 If we receive more than one sponsorship per animal we will use the extra funds for animal care year round.
 All sponsors will be acknowledged on a sign in the barn.
 THANK YOU for your support!